sophiaas/simple-neural-nets/README.md

-# simple neural nets tutorial
+# simple neural nets

-This codebase and tutorial will guide you through the process of constructing neural networks from scratch, exclusively in numpy.
-In this tutorial, you will implement three fundamental architectures: feedforward, recurrent, and convolutional.
+This codebase provides the skeletal structure for implementing neural networks from scratch, exclusively in numpy.
+Fill in the blanks to implement three fundamental neural network architectures: feedforward, recurrent, and convolutional.

-This is an accompaniment to a larger project, [simple-neural-nets](github.com/sophiaas/simple-neural-nets), which contains pedagogical implementations of a variety of neural network architectures, written exclusively in numpy.

-Walkthrough tutorial coming soon as of April 29th, 2020.
-For now, try your hand at completing the codebase yourself!

-_I originally wrote this codebase while a graduate student instructor for UC Berkeley's Machine Learning course, CS189/289A.
-It was used as the 6th homework assignment in the spring 2020 semester. [sagnibak](https://github.com/sagnibak) is a contributor._
+I wrote this codebase while a graduate student instructor for UC Berkeley's Machine Learning course, CS189/289A.
+It was used as the 6th homework assignment in the spring 2020 semester. [sagnibak](https://github.com/sagnibak) is a contributor.